piotrdomagalski/VTKToOSG/README.md

 Dependencies
 ============

 The project depends on some external libraries.
-I tested it with:
+It was tested with:

 * VTK 5.8
 * OpenSceneGraph 3.0.1